wanglichenxj/Generative-Correlation-Discovery-Network-for-Multi-Label-Learning/README.md

 # Generative Correlation Discovery Network for Multi-Label Learning (GCDN)
 This repository contains code for our IEEE International Conference on Data Mining (ICDM) 2019 paper (Regular paper): [Generative Correlation Discovery Network for Multi-Label Learning](https://github.com/wanglichenxj/Generative-Correlation-Discovery-Network-for-Multi-Label-Learning/blob/master/presentation/ICDM19_MultiLabel.pdf) (GCDN).
 GCDN captures the existing data distribution, and synthesizes diverse data to enlarge the diversity of the training features; meanwhile, it also learns the label correlations based on a specifically-designed, simple but effective correlation discovery network to automatically discover the label correlations and considerately improve the label prediction accuracy.

+## Code
+Code will be available soon.
+Feel free to email us if you have any questions.
+Thank you very much!

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)